Compulsory Acquisition

 - acquire the outstanding securities; or

-- grant security holders the right to sell their securities to the dominant owner,
+- grant security holders the right to sell their securities to the dominant owner;

-- specify the consideration to be provided to the outstanding security holders for the outstanding securities, or, if the offer by which dominant ownership was reached provided for alternative consideration options (rule 56A):
+- the consideration to be provided to the outstanding security holders for the outstanding securities; or,

 - the procedure for nominating an alternative consideration option; and